-Gary has been in leadership roles since high school and has been training/consulting with other leaders for more than 40 years.
-Along the way he authored or co-authored five books and played a major role in the development of numerous resources and training processes now used worldwide.
+Gary has been in leadership roles since high school and has been training/consulting with organizational and ministry leaders for more than 40 years.
+Along the way he's written five books and played a major role in the development of numerous resources and training processes now used worldwide.

 Although he lives in the Phoenix, AZ area, Gary serves leaders across the U.S. and around the world.
 He and his wife have been married 44 years and have cell phones full of pictures of their adult kids and three grandkids.

 MY BACK STORY

 Back in the early 70’s, my wavy hair hung well past my shoulders.
 My beach tan was semi-permanent and, my experience of the church was anything but compelling.
 Jesus seemed like a religious figure who had little to offer people who lived in the real world.
 I had grown up going to church with my parents.
 I was a lifer.
 But, the church I knew seemed more like a country club than a community that was passionate to follow Jesus and make a difference in the world.
 (By the way, my adult children think my long hair pictures from those days are hysterical.)

 As a college freshman, Jesus blew up my life.

 The God of the universe became tangible, accessible, and undeniable to me.
 He literally changed everything about everything.
 My grand plan to become an architect evaporated.
 I wanted to spend my life helping as many people as possible discover a life-altering relationship with Jesus.
 I wanted to see churches become the engines of hope we were meant to be.
 I wanted a generation of Christ followers to discover the everyday life we were made for--life as missionaries to broken people in broken places.